 Architecture is about vision and creativity, plus meeting and exceeding client briefs to produce exceptional buildings.
 At Clear Architects we take clients on a journey from the initial concepts to the finished product, but it’s our relationship with those clients that sets us apart,” she says.

 As part of the LiveWire Awards, firms and individuals are judged on certain criteria.
 This includes their ability to demonstrate impressive examples of technological advancements, ethical and sustainable practices, plus new design and innovative strategies that contribute to the architecture sector.
 Winners are carefully selected by a panel of independent judges, who choose a firm that they believe has excelled and exceeded in each of these areas.

 Clear Architects were able to edge ahead of the competition thanks to their outstanding track record working on Green Belt projects, which feature an extra layer of complexity compared to other schemes.
-The Essex-based firm have excelled in this area, and judges were able to see how the firm’s experts devise planning applications to meet the client brief and planning requirements.
+The Essex-based practice have excelled in this area, and judges were able to see how their experts devise planning applications to meet the client brief and planning requirements.

 James Mors, Creative Director at Clear Architects, says:

 “Sustainability is at the core of our practice ethos and we are continually looking at new developments within the industry and clever ways of generating renewable energy.
 Our new studio has given us the opportunity to trial new methods in a bid to become completely reliant on natural energy sources.”